 The adoption and implementation of the CAREC Digital Strategy 2030 requires strong and dedicated regional leadership with high-level commitment to digital transformation.
-A coordination mechanism to ensure multistakeholder participation and undertake consultations and dialogue on CAREC digital issues will be implemented.
+A coordination mechanism to ensure multi-stakeholder participation and undertake consultations and dialogue on CAREC digital issues will be implemented.
 The CAREC Secretariat will facilitate the coordination and organization of this process.
-This mechanism will aim to create incentives for regional cooperation in the CAREC Digital Space and will seek to attract the needed investments.
-It will also leverage digital technologies to pursue cross-cutting Sustainable Development Goals to promote inclusion, innovation, sustainability, resilience, partnerships, and participation.
+This mechanism will make efforts to create incentives for regional cooperation in the CAREC Digital Space and will seek to attract the needed investments.
+It will also leverage digital technologies to pursue crosscutting Sustainable Development Goals to promote inclusion, innovation, sustainability, resilience, partnerships, and participation.